abinashpattanayak123/mobazaar/README.md

+# MoBazaar web Application

-# MoBazaar is a dynamic and user-friendly e-commerce web application built using PHP, MySQL, HTML, CSS, and JavaScript.
+MoBazaar is a dynamic and user-friendly e-commerce web application built using PHP, MySQL, HTML, CSS, and JavaScript.
 It provides a seamless online shopping experience with a modern UI inspired by platforms like Amazon and Flipkart, but customized with a unique red, white, and black color scheme that aligns with the MoBazaar theme.

 ✨ Features
 🛍️ Browse products by categories